maybebyte/anthesis/freebsd-entertainment-center.md

 ## Installation

-For the sake of brevity, I won't cover the installation process in depth.
-It's [well-documented elsewhere](https://docs.freebsd.org/en/books/handbook/bsdinstall/), and I'm not doing anything out of the ordinary with FreeBSD during this phase.
+For the sake of brevity, I won't cover the process of installing FreeBSD in depth.
+It's [well-documented elsewhere](https://docs.freebsd.org/en/books/handbook/bsdinstall/), and I'm not doing anything out of the ordinary during this phase.

 The short of it is as follows: